THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ DISCLAIMER FOR MORE INFO.

 You can find a copy of my terms and conditions here, but I urge you if you have moved into selling products (or services), to seek advice and protect both yourself and your clients.

-24. Check you have an Author Profile on your site
+23. Check you have an author profile on your site

 Trustworthiness for Google ranking is absolutely key.
 And yes we’re still in that section.
 You may be lucky enough to have multiple contributors to your blog.
 Or it may simply be a one person writing operation.
 However many authors you have, they all need to have a profile.